Teenlife

 1. Rotate through multiple study locations.

 Although you may know that choosing the correct study spot can help you concentrate on the task at hand, did you also know that it can be even more helpful to have several study locations?
-Varying location as you review can increase content recall in certain circumstances.
+Switching up locations as you review can increase content recall in certain circumstances.
 The brain associates what it is studying with the environment around it, so by changing your location, your brain makes more associations between the information and a variety of environments.
 In addition, Dr. Robert W. Greene (a researcher who studies memory), says that “anything that will grab your attention in a persistent kind of way can lead to [its] activation to enhance memory.”

 2. Create a review outline.